 Following the rehab program, individuals are encouraged to include ongoing continuing care services to further reinforce recovery skills and sobriety.
 These include sober living housing, regular outpatient counseling, and participation in a recovery community.

-The Treatment Specialist Can Provide Important Information about Alcohol Detox
+Important Information about Alcohol Detox

 The Treatment Specialist is a reliable, free resource for materials related to addiction and recovery, providing assistance for those needing guidance toward treatment.
-When someone is asking, “What is Librium alcohol withdrawal?” they can find the answers to that question and so much more regarding alcohol recovery and treatment right here at The Treatment Specialist.
-If you or a loved one is in need of a solid source of information and guidance, please contact The Treatment Specialist today at (866) 644-7911.
+When someone is asking, “What is Librium in alcohol withdrawal?” they can find the answers to that question and so much more regarding alcohol recovery and treatment right here at The Treatment Specialist.
+If you or a loved one is in need of a solid source of information and guidance, please contact a Treatment Specialist today at (866) 644-7911.